skip to main content

 How to become a substitute teacher in New York

-That being said, there are advantages to subbing with a certificate.
+Additionally, there are advantages to subbing with a certificate.
 For instance, without one, you are limited to working 40 days in a given school year.
 If you are working towards your certification at a rate of at least six semester hours per year, you can also teach in any capacity, for any number of days.

 • An online nomination by a school Principal